UK’s Labour vows action as anti-Semitism scandal reemerges

+Britain’s main Labour opposition vowed Wednesday to block candidates deemed unfit to be lawmakers, as the party expected to form the next government grappled to quell a fresh anti-Semitism row.

-Out of power since 2010 but expected to win a general election due this year, the party has for years been fighting to shake off allegations of anti-semitism within its ranks.
+Out of power since 2010 but tipped to win a general election due this year, Labour has for years been fighting to shake off allegations of anti-Semitism within its ranks.

+But experts say the suspension of two prospective MPs this week for comments about Israel shows the party still has work to do, and highlights its divisions over the war in Gaza.

 Ex-Labour lawmaker Graham Jones, its candidate in a northwest English seat at the next election, was suspended Tuesday after audio emerged of him using the words “fucking Israel” during a meeting.